 Pamela shook her head, "Oh no, don't do that."
 She advised firmly, "Denial is not your friend, Claudia Joy steer very clear."

 She huffed, "Easier said than done."
 Claudia Joy retorted, frowning at the air.

 "Try."
 Pamela urged seriously, emerald orbs full of warning.

 "Oh-kay!"
 Claudia Joy promised pointedly, sending an arched brow her friends way then gestured to herself, "This is me trying."

 The redheads eyes narrowed slowly as silence descended upon them.
-One woman lost in her own thoughts, the other wondering her to put her own into words.
+One woman lost in her own thoughts, the other wondering how to put her own into words.
 Intelligible sentences were key to productive conversation of any kind after all.

 Shifting closer on the couch, Pamela nudged the brunette lightly and sought, "Where's your head at, Claudia Joy?"

 She lifted her shoulders helplessly, "I...I'm confused."
 Claudia Joy answered with a frown and a nod, "Angry.
 Scared."
 She heaved a sigh and hid her face in her hands before quietly confessing, "But most of all...I just feel alone."

 "Oh—" Pamela jerked, shaking her head firmly and encased her friend in a tight demonstration of support, "You...are not alone."
 The redhead refuted sternly, "I am right here."

 Claudia Joy sent her a grateful smile, "I appreciate that, Pamela but I am."
 She disagreed sadly, "It's my body, my life, my decision to make.
 You can't make it for me."